JupiterOne/sdk/packages/integration-sdk-core/docs/createIntegrationHelpers.md

 An object containing the following properties:

-- `createEntityType`: A function to generate entity types with `${integrationName}_${entityName}` pattern.
+- `createEntityType`: A function to generate entity types with the `${integrationName}_${entityName}` pattern.
-- `createEntityMetadata`: A function to create a entity metadata and a typed create entity function.
+- `createEntityMetadata`: A function to create an entity metadata and a typed create entity function.
+- `createMultiClassEntityMetadata`: A function to create an entity metadata and a typed create entity function for entities with multiple classes.

 #### Example